couchbase/query/tutorial/content/slide-47.md

 ## Merchant - Generating the month-over-month sales report

-Sonia, the general manager of dimestore, has asked her sales staff to put together a month-on-month sales report.
+Sonia, the general manager of dimestore, has asked her sales staff to put together a month-over-month sales report.

 ![ScreenShot](./images/salesmam.png)

 Rudy runs the N1QL query to generate the data needed for his report.
 Try it out.

 <pre id="example">
 SELECT SUBSTR(purchases.purchasedAt, 0, 7) as month,